MSc in Statistics for Smart Data

 Smart Data at ENSAI

 The demand for skills in the field of high-dimensional data processing and analysis is increasing dramatically worldwide, yet serious academic programs for this domain are still quite rare.

 Smart Data focuses on revealing the Value and Veracity from the Volume, Variety and Velocity of Big Data to meet the vital challenge of identifying relevant and valuable information among the plethora of data available.

-ENSAI is currently the only French engineering school accredited to offer an all-English program with this unique training, combining Statistics and Computer Science.
+ENSAI is currently the only French engineering school accredited to offer an all-English program with this unique program, combining Statistics and Computer Science.
 ENSAI was first accredited by the French Ministry of Higher Education and Research to deliver a Master of Science in Big Data in 2014 (known as a Master international or DNM in the French nomenclature).